security-force-monitor/snr-developer-code-challenge-2022/README.md

 ## Data model

 Security Force Monitor data is stored in a flat representation of a directed acyclic graph.
-It describes a set of hierarchical relationships between units - like companies, battalions, brigades, divisions.
+It describes a set of hierarchical relationships between "units" - such as companies, battalions, brigades, divisions.

 ### Fields